PEACE SEEDS 2017 List

 Small red fruits in bichalazal racemes reminiscent of Sweet 100 or Peacevine Cherry.
 But the fruits are much smaller.
 The plants ramble extensively.
 Tasty fruits with intense flavor.

-Hardy biennial with nice aspect and tasty leaves for salad in cold weather.
+Hardy biennial with nice aspect and tasty leaves similar to water cress for salad in cold weather.

 Brassica campestris ssp. rapifera 6 Root Grex Turnips 100/3.00